leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 <img src="parametric_ambisonic_models.png" alt="" style="max-width: 95%"></br>

 In COMPASS, the ambient component is also spatial and can have directionality, contrary to previous models that force it to be isotropic.
-The audio plugins apply this framework to different spatial audio production tasks.
-Note that the plugins are part of an active research project and we therefore expect to keep improving them in the future.
+The audio plug-ins apply this framework to different spatial audio production tasks.
+Note that the plug-ins are part of an active research project and we therefore expect to keep improving them in the future.
 However, we believe that they can already prove useful to users and creators.

 ### Decoder
 <img src="Decoder_GUI.png" alt="" style="max-width: 85%"></br>

 **Input**: Ambisonics | **Output**: Arbitrary loudspeaker array | [**Related publication**](../../help/related-publications/politis2018compass.pdf)

-The plugin offers the following functionality:
+The plug-in offers the following functionality:
 * User-specified loudspeaker angles up to 64 channels.
 * Headphone binaural monitoring of the loudspeaker outputs, with support for user-provided personalised binaural filters (HRTFs) via the SOFA format.
 * Balance control between the extracted direct sound components and the ambient component, per frequency band.